PIH/openmrs-module-imbbilling/Docs/DataModel.md

     InsurancePolicy insurancePolicy -- The Insurance Policy that covers this Patient String policyIdNumber -- The identifier of this particular beneficiary under the policy

-**Questions/Issues:**
-* This needs a uuid, and should extend BaseOpenmrsData
-* This should have voidable properties rather than retireable properties

 ### Patient Bill

 The **PatientBill** class, backed by the **moh_bill_patient_bill** table, represents a bill for services for a certain amount, linked to a particular Beneficiary.
 It contains high-level fields for retrieving the total amount of the bill and the bill payment status, as well as detailed line items for each billable item (see PatientServiceBill below) and payment received (see BillPayment below).

     String description -- This does not appear to be used at all Beneficiary beneficiary -- The Beneficiary who is being billed BigDecimal amount -- This does not appear to be used at all, in favor of on-demand calculation from the billItems boolean printed -- Indicates whether or not the bill was printed boolean isPaid -- Indicates whether or not the bill is paid String status -- The status of the Bill (see BillStatus - FULLY_PAID, PARTLY_PAID, UNPAID) Set<PatientServiceBill> billItems -- The individual line items on the bill Set<BillPayment> payments -- The payments that have been made against this bill

-**Questions/Issues:**
-* This needs a uuid, and should extend BaseOpenmrsData
-* The description field does not appear to be in use at all, can remove?
-* The amount field does not appear to be in use at all, can remove?
-* Status should be of type BillStatus, not a String

 ### Patient Bill Item